Sudek/Sudek/articles/Initialization-in-streams-and-collections.md

     }
 }
 ```

 It looks much better!
-I think this example is good to provide differences between types of initializations in collections and streams.
+I think this example is good to demonstrate the differences between types of initializations in collections and streams.

+Thanks for the comments [Artem Ptushkin](https://github.com/artemptushkin)